Share:

 • Automate onboarding of new customers, setting default data and application configuration.

-• Detect and respond to security threats with shared analytics and intelligence (Security Information and Event Management (SIEM) enables organizations to apply analytics and take action from a single pane of glass).
+• Detect and respond to multi-tenant cloud security threats with shared analytics and intelligence (Security Information and Event Management (SIEM) enables organizations to apply analytics and take action from a single pane of glass).

 Organization